cstjean/JukitLearnBase.jl/README.md

 This package exposes the scikit-learn interface.
 Libraries that implement this interface can be used in conjunction with [ScikitLearn.jl](https://github.com/cstjean/ScikitLearn.jl) (pipelines, cross-validation, hyperparameter tuning, ...)

 This is an intentionally slim package (~50 LOC, no dependencies).
+That way, ML libraries can `import ScikitLearnBase` without dragging along all of `ScikitLearn`'s dependencies.

 Overview
 -----